 For more information about the hardship exemption, see healthcare.gov/exemptions

 There are two ways you can apply for an exemption:

 You are not responsible for the tax payment for not having insurance for that month.
-However, you must claim the exemption on your tax return or report the exemption you obtained from the Marketplace (also known as Exchange) by completing Form 8965, Health Coverage Exemptions, and including it with your filed tax return.
+However, you must claim the exemption on your tax return or report the exemption you obtained from the Marketplace (also known as the Exchange) by completing Form 8965, Health Coverage Exemptions and including it with your filed tax return.

 TurboTax® is a registered trademark of Intuit, Inc.

 H&R Block® is a registered trademark of HRB Innovations, Inc.